pawamoy/copier-pdm/docs/work.md

 - Use `pdm update` the re-lock the dependencies
-  (write the complete dependency resolution in `pdm.lock`) and install their updated version in the virtualenv.
+  (write the complete dependency resolution in `pdm.lock`) and install their updated version.
 - Use `pdm lock` to just re-lock the dependencies.
 - Use `pdm run CMD [ARGS...]` to run a command installed in `__pypackages__`
 - Use `pdm list` to show the list of dependencies.